Researchers

 Matjaz Kuntner

 Matjaz is involved in studies on the evolutionary biology and taxonomy of web-building araneoid spiders.
-Recently he completed the revision of the family Nephilidae, which has resolved many taxonomic problems associated with this popular group of spiders.
+His focus has also been on the systematics of the families Nephilidae and Pisauridae, which has resolved many taxonomic problems associated with these spiders.

 Further information